hereelabs/ORRH-UGC-Repository/README.md

 # Introduction

 This is a repository containing the up-to-date catalog and asset selection for ORRH.
-This content is compatible with the legacy version of ORRH and the latest version 1.3.0.0.
+This content is compatible with the legacy version of ORRH and the latest ORRH-ng versions.
 Included in this content is new Map files, Catalog Items, and patches.
 Contributions are welcome, but please read the contribution requirements before giving it a shot.

 For users of ORRH Versions 1.3.0.0 and up, you will automatically download and extract the latest assets from this repository if you are outdated when you open the launcher program.
+This is reccomended over the legacy version of OnlyRetroRobloxHere, as it will update your assets automatically and will be properly supported.

 # Contribution Guidelines